My Quiet Kitchen

 • smoked - add a couple of drops of liquid smoke plus several dashes of smoked paprika.

-• harissa - start with 1 tsp dried harissa seasoning and an extra pinch of salt.
+• harissa - start with 1 teaspoon dried harissa seasoning and an extra pinch of salt.
 Adjust to taste.

 Substitutions